Ranks of tensors and a generalization of secant varieties: Generalizations of standard results on ranks of Segre products

-The following bound on rank (in the three factor case) appears in \cite[Prop.
+The following bound on rank (in the three factor case) appears in \cite[p 231, IV.3]{MR0398167}, as well as \cite[Prop.
 14.45]{BCS} as an inequality, where it is said to be classical, and as an equality in \cite[Thm 2.4]{Friedland3tensor}.
 It is also used e.g., in \cite{MR521052}: